infomark-org/infomark-docs/docs/content/guides/overview.md

 **Be open, Never lock-in to expand**<br>
 Every part must be open-source, scalable, reliable and robust.
 It must be easy to extract and use the information outside of InfoMark.
 Development must be open and adapting the implementation has to be possible.
-Writing scripts (eg in Python) for common jobs must be easy.
+Writing scripts (e.g. in Python) for common jobs must be easy.
 We provide an [API description](/swagger/).

 **Be user-friendly to grow**<br>
-The entire system must be easy to deploy, to maintain and to update even for non-technical users with basic IT skills.
+The entire system must be easy to deploy, maintain and update even for non-technical users with basic IT skills.
 We want to provide decisions and not options.
-It should have near-zero administration.
+It should have a near-zero administration.
 You probably have better things to do than playing a server administrator.

 **Be robust and reliable to earn trust**<br>
 Auto-Testing of programming assignments must be language-agnostic, isolated and safe.
 All intense operations must be asynchronously scheduled.
 The frontend must be light-weight, fast and responsive.
 Creating and restoring a database backup is not supposed to be a nervous breakdown.

-**Be modern and simple to stay**<br>
+**Be modern and simple**<br>
 We deliberately chose GO for the backend and ELM for for the frontend.
 We had a hard time to re-deploy our [old system](https://github.com/infomark-org/InfoMark-deprecated) written in Ruby-On-Rails.
-There should be no magic behind the scene which breaks when updating the dependencies.
+There should be no magic behind the scene, which breaks when updating the dependencies.

 **Be as general as necessary and not as possible**<br>
 We deliberately narrowed down the feature set to be robust.
 Any discussion board or support of pdf annotation is out-of-scope by our design.
 InfoMark solves a very specific problem: automated testing of homework programming exercises.

 # System Overview

-This section provides a brief overview of the InfoMark system including a description of its parts.
+This section provides a brief overview of the InfoMark system, including a description of its parts.
 We use continuous-integration tests to ensure the implementation can be built and passes all tests at any point.

 At its core, InfoMark is a single-compiled Go binary that is exposed as a Restful JSON web server with Javascript clients.
 See the Restful API docs (created using [Swagger](https://swagger.io/)) [here](https://infomark.org/swagger/).